AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 title: Why I Don't Like Tailwind CSS
 description: On paper, Tailwind CSS sounds like a great idea.
 In reality, it suffers from the same problems that it tries to solve.
 keywords: [tailwind css, tailwind, don't like tailwind]
-tags: [dev, css, tailwind, frameworks]
+categories: [dev, css, tailwind, frameworks]
 canonical_url: https://www.aleksandrhovhannisyan.com/blog/why-i-dont-like-tailwind-css/
 last_updated: 2021-06-14
 comments_id: 77